Aylin-Ambriz/Aylin-Ambriz/README.md

 </div>

 ## <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"> About Me
 A Data Science & Mathematics student at Berkeley with a passion for AI innovation and teaching!
 Currently working as Director of Product Development at ChatCHW while also helping fellow students master complex mathematical concepts at Berkeley's Student Learning Center.
 I love combining rigorous mathematical theory with practical ML applications to create meaningful solutions.
-When I'm not coding or teaching, you'll find me hiking and camping, breaking my own speed records in Minesweeper, or listening to Bossa Nova (the vibe is unmatched! 🎵).
+When I'm not coding or teaching, you'll find me hiking and camping, breaking my own speed records in Minesweeper, or listening to Bossa Nova (Antonio Carlos Jobim is unmatched! 🎵).

 ## <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40"> Technical Skills